 All You Need to Know About Subsidized Loans for Graduate School

 Subsidized loans, a type of loan offered by the federal government, used to be available to graduate students.
 Unfortunately, that is no longer the case.
-The program that allowed graduate students to receive subsidized loans was ended in 2011 by the Budget Control Act.
-For now, these loans are only available for undergraduate students.
-However, there are other loans available to help pay for grad school.
-Continue reading for more information on subsidized loans and the other options available to graduate students.
+The program that allowed graduate students to receive subsidized loans ended in 2011 by the Budget Control Act.

 What Are Subsidized Loans?

-Direct Subsidized Loans are available to undergraduate students able to demonstrate financial need.
+Federal student loans are offered through the U.S. Department of Education to help students cover the cost of higher education.
+Direct Subsidized Loans are available to undergraduate students who demonstrate financial need.
 The amount of the loan is determined by the school you are applying to.

-The Department of Education pays all interest on the loans while you are in school at least half-time, during the six-month grace period after you leave school, and during periods of deferment.
+The Department of Education pays all interest on subsidized loans while you are in school at least half-time, during the six-month grace period after you leave school, and during periods of deferment.
 Outside of these periods, the borrower is responsible for making all principal and interest payments.

 Subsidized vs Unsubsidized Loans

 When you reach the aggregate loan limit, you will not be allowed to borrow any more money in federal student loans.
-However, if you are able to pay off some of your loans you may be able to borrow again up to the aggregate loan limit.
+However, if you are able to pay off some of your loans, you may be able to borrow again up to the aggregate loan limit.

 Alternatives to Subsidized Loans